zachalam/formsync/README.md

 </form>
 ```

-That's all you're ready to go!
+That's all.
+You're ready to go!